-Subject to certain restrictions, (i) each common unit is exchangeable for one share of our Class A common stock, and upon any such exchange, the corresponding share of Class C or Class B common stock, as applicable, will be cancelled, and (ii) each preferred unit is exchangeable for either one share of our convertible preferred stock or a number of shares of Class A common stock equal to the conversion rate as described under "Description of Capital Stock- Preferred Stock-Convertible Preferred Stock-Convertible Preferred Stock Conversion Rate", and upon any such exchange, the corresponding share of Class C common stock will be cancelled.
+Unless we grant a waiver, subject to certain restrictions, (i) each common unit is exchangeable for one share of our Class A common stock, and upon any such exchange, the corresponding share of Class C or Class B common stock, as applicable, will be cancelled, and (ii) each preferred unit is exchangeable for either one share of our convertible preferred stock or a number of shares of Class A common stock equal to the conversion rate as described under "Description of Capital Stock-Preferred Stock-Convertible Preferred Stock-Convertible Preferred Stock Conversion Rate", and upon any such exchange, the corresponding share of Class C common stock will be cancelled.
 From and after the automatic conversion of our convertible preferred stock into Class A common stock, each preferred unit will be exchangeable for a number of shares of our Class A common stock equal to the conversion rate.
-See "Relationships and Related Party Transactions- Transactions in connection with the IPO Reorganization-Exchange Agreement".
-Each share of our convertible preferred stock is convertible into a number of shares of our Class A common stock equal to the conversion rate.
+See "Relationships and Related Party Transactions in connection with the IPO Reorganization-Exchange Agreement".
+Each share of our convertible preferred stock is convertible into a number of shares of our Class A common stock equal to the conversible preferred stock is convertible into a number of shares of our Class A common stock equal to the conversion rate.